nikhil-jindal12/Wege-Landlock-/README.md

 If you enter something other than realistic numbers, the code will display an error message.

-**_Please note that the game still has some bugs in it, mainly in relation to the bridge cards.
-Additionally, the game does not have automatic scoring, yet._**
+**_Bugs in relation to bridge cards and game rules have been fixed.
+Automatic scoring will be added shortly._**